USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - Telecommunications Department.

 Details concerning the scope of services provided by the aforementioned units are available on their websites.
-Computer service support is provided directly at organisational units of the University of Warsaw (for central administration units – the IT Service Department).
+Computer service support is provided directly in organisational units of the University of Warsaw (for central administration units – the IT Service Department).

 Social support